wasabipesto/digest/README.md

 - [x] Start with a simple base configuration and refine with source-specific prompts
 - [x] Use any LLM through Ollama to evaluate content against your criteria
 - [x] Extract summaries, evaluations, and confidence scores
+- [x] See all results in a simple web view
+- [ ] Get it all wrapped up in a weekly email digest
 - [ ] Cache the data to avoid unnecessary API calls
-- [ ] Get it all wrapped up in a weekly email digest
 - [ ] Run the evaluation many times and take a weighted average
 - [ ] Have the LLM compare multiple items to build a ranked list
 - [ ] Enable image interpretation